-Materials and Supplies: Materials and supplies are stated at the lower of average cost or market value and consist principally of maintenance supplies and repair parts.
+Materials and Supplies: Materials and supplies are stated at average cost and consist principally of maintenance supplies and repair parts.

 Other Noncurrent Assets: Other noncurrent assets include (a) cash and claims to cash that are restricted as to withdrawal or use for other than current operations, (b) resources that are designated for expenditure in the acquisition or construction of noncurrent assets, or (c) resources that are segregated for the liquidation of long-term debts.